 The two places which offer the CELTA course in Bogota are the British Council and International House.
 IH runs intensive one-month courses every month, and is a bit cheaper than the British Council.
 The British Council’s CELTA courses are less regular, and you’ll have to keep a regular eye on the website to see when the next one is coming up.
 As of 2017, the British Council offers the intensive one-month course (which I did, and would recommend!), and occasionally the blended CELTA course, which means you study all of the theory independently and then go to the British Council for the teaching practice part.
 The blended CELTA is part-time over three months.
 The one-month intensive course is well worth doing at the British Council, as the teaching quality on the course and the teaching facilities in the classrooms are outstanding, in my opinion.
 Also, if you do well on the course, you already have British Council contacts if you want to try to get a job at the best English teaching organisation in Colombia.
 You will also find that the contacts you will make at the BC will be really useful.

-Teaching English in Bogota: institutes and universities
+Teaching English at institutes and universities in Bogota

-International House is an ‘OK’ option for teaching English post-CELTA; the pay is less, at around 25,000-33,000/hour for hourly-paid teachers, and I think contracted teachers are paid a bit more than 2 million pesos/month.
+International House is an ‘OK’ option for teaching English in Bogota post-CELTA; the pay is less, at around 25,000-33,000/hour for hourly-paid teachers, and I think contracted teachers are paid a bit more than 2 million pesos/month.
 If you are on a contract, you will be obliged to work a certain number of hours a week, and to accept whatever classes (in whatever part of the city) you are given if it means making up your contracted hours.
 It is a well-known global organisation, and would look good on your CV if you’re considering making a career out of English teaching, however, the IH Bogotá operates as a franchise, and I have heard rants/grumblings from a number of former employees about how they treat their staff.
 They will sponsor and pay for working visas, but if they pay for your visa they will expect you to commit to working for them for at least a year, and if you don’t honour this commitment, the cost of the visa will be deducted from your final wages.
 I heard from a couple of hourly-paid teachers that they ended up leaving before the year was up because they just weren’t being given enough classes to be able to earn a living from.

 Bogota Business English pays between $30,000-38,000 pesos/hour for off-site business English classes and all of the materials are provided.
 You will need to travel to wherever your classes are, and they will sponsor (but won’t pay for) work visas.
 You will need to have a teaching certificate and a university degree or teaching experience.
 They will set up your health insurance (EPS) and pension funds for you.
 BBE also works with a foundation just outside of Bogotá where teachers can go and play football with the children, help with cooking classes and teach the children English – excellent for people who are looking to do some voluntary work while they’re in Bogotá.
 There’s more information about this project on their website.